svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 version of this guide on how to "get started" with OpenCL HLS on the Zynq platform.
-We wrote it because we struggled immensely to get anywhere with this and once that we did get something to work, we felt that it was worth sharing (there must be someone else, somewhere out there going through the same struggle).
-I think that I can safely say that yes, someone else was struggling in the same way because I have never before been contacted so much by people with questions about anything else I've ever been part of writing.
+We wrote it because we struggled immensely to get anywhere with this and once that we did get something to work, we felt that it was worth sharing.
+There must be someone else, somewhere out there going through the same struggle with this.
+I think that I can safely say that yes, someone else was struggling in the same way because I have never before been contacted so many times by people with questions about anything else I've ever been part of writing.

 Years have passed since the writing of this and I have been doing other things for a while.
 Haven't really touched FPGAs or the Zynq